 Tomato — France, Croatia, Russia

-Microscopic analyses of treated tomato plants showed an increased number of chloroplasts and a higher polyphenol content in the leaf tissue.
+Microscopic analyses showed an increased number of chloroplasts and a higher polyphenol content in the leaf tissue of treated tomato plants.
 The dry matter content of the fruits measurably increased.
-In Russian trials in the Chuvash Republic, Colorado beetle infestation was largely suppressed after just a single treatment.
+In Russian trials in the Chuvash Republic, Colorado potato beetle infestation was largely contained after just one treatment.

 South America — Colombia 2017 to 2018

-The Colombian field studies were conducted by UMID Colombia S.A.S. — an Austrian-Colombian company for agricultural technology transfer with the aim of transferring European agricultural technologies to Latin American cultivation conditions.
-The trials took place in the Cundinamarca and Cauca regions — two of Colombia's most agriculturally significant regions with different altitudes and climatic conditions.
+The Colombian field studies were conducted by UMID Colombia S.A.S. — an Austrian-Colombian company for agricultural technology transfer with the goal of transferring European agricultural technologies to Latin American growing conditions.
+The trials took place in the regions of Cundinamarca and Cauca — two of Colombia's most agriculturally significant regions with varying altitudes and climatic conditions.

 Coffee — Cundinamarca and Cauca 2017-2018

-The study investigated three phases of coffee cultivation: Almácigo (seedling nursery), growth, and production.
-The commercially important Castilla coffee variety was examined.
+The study investigated three phases of coffee cultivation: almácigo (seedling nursery), growth, and production.
+The commercially important Castilla coffee plant variety was studied.

 Almácigo phase: The growth of treated seedlings correlated directly with the available light quantity and CO₂ utilization capacity — direct CO₂ supply via the leaf proved effective even under suboptimal light conditions.